TRAINING WORKSHOP

 Experience practical tools for emotional regulation and co-regulation

-Develop greater clarity, confidence and compassion for dealing with challenges and building resilience
+Develop greater clarity, confidence and compassion for open conversations and resilience building

 "The guidance you provided was tangible, helpful and reassuring.
 It was pitched well, so both experienced and less experienced staff were able to learn.
 They felt that your lived experience gave it an authenticity which was humbling."